mySCU/COEN-278/docs/02-ruby.md

     - `(..).step(n)`: same as `range(start, end, step)` in Python.
     - `.min`, `.max`

-1. Iterative: provide params to iterative blocks
+1. Iterative: provides each element to iterative blocks

     ```ruby
     (1..10).each {|x| p x, '-'}